Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Evaluation

 \subsubsection{Producer-Consumer Communication}

-We focus on the 1-1 (producer-consumer) pattern to study the latency characteristics of the serverless communication choices.
+We focus on the 1-1 (producer-consumer) pattern to study the latency characteristics of the communication methods.
 Latency is a key metric for interactive, user-facing cloud services, with both median and tail latency considered critical.

-Figure~\ref{fig:eval_tail} plots the median and tail (99th percentile) latency for S3, ElastiCache and XDT-based transfers for 10KB (small) and 10MB (large) objects.
+Figure~\ref{fig:eval_tail} plots the median and tail (99th percentile) latency for S3, ElastiCache and \shortn{}-based transfers for 10KB (small) and 10MB (large) objects.
 For small objects, transfers through ElastiCache in-memory cache offer much lower latency than transfers through S3, a cold storage service.
-The median (tail) latency with ElastiCache is 89\% (92\%) lower than that with S3.
-XDT offers a further improvement compared to ElastiCache, with median (tail) latency 12\% (10\%) lower than ElastiCache.
-XDT has better latency than transfers through S3 and ElastiCache because XDT avoids writing and reading the object on intermediate nodes.
-For large objects, the median (tail) latency of the ElastiCache-based transfers is 87\% (90\%) lower than the S3-based ones.
-XDT shows median and tail transfer latencies 45\% and 34\% shorter than those with ElastiCache.
-Larger object sizes incur higher write and read latencies while transferring the objects through third-party services, which explains the performance advantages of XDT over both S3 and ElastiCache.
+The median (tail) latency with ElastiCache is 89\% (92\%) lower than that with S3. \shortn{} offers a further improvement compared to ElastiCache, with median (tail) latency 12\% (10\%) lower than ElastiCache. \shortn{} has better latency than transfers through S3 and ElastiCache because \shortn{} avoids writing and reading the object on intermediate nodes.
+For large objects, the median (tail) latency of the ElastiCache-based transfers is 87\% (90\%) lower than the S3-based ones. \shortn{} shows median and tail transfer latencies 45\% and 34\% shorter than those with ElastiCache.
+Larger object sizes incur higher write and read latencies while transferring the objects through third-party services, which explains the performance advantages of \shortn{} over both S3 and ElastiCache.